-Small turtles are the cutest, but are they right for you?
+Small turtles are the cutest of all turtles, but are they right for you?

-There are many benefits to small breeds of turtles:
+There are many benefits to small turtle breeds:

 - You may need less space (though not necessarily)